 Make sure you don't run your Air conditioning unit with anyone in the house.
 That is because parts of the Air conditioner can get hot, and if it does, this heat can cause a fire within your house, resulting in severe damage to both people and property.

-Do Monitor Temperature Settings on Your Air Conditioning System:
+Implement Monitor Temperature Settings on Your Air Conditioning System

 It's essential for you to monitor temperature settings on your AC unit at all times, especially when installing new units or making repairs, since some defaults may vary from one model to another.
 If you find that there is no appropriate cooling, or it feels too cold, contact your Air conditioning installation Contractor to come and look at it.